Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/HOWTO_INSTALL_SSH.md

 With this command you install the key on your host which grants root access to your host to backup servers root user.

-## 4. Allow SSH access for "root" using only SSH key but not a password to login to your host.
+## 4. Allow SSH access for "root" using only SSH key to login to your host.

 Preconditions:
 * You are able to login as "root" to your host.